-Although many respondents in FCF discussed having members in their social networks who included some friends and family members, and they indicated the importance of these networks in their lives, the emphasis placed on their interactions with their social networks paled in comparison with those who had not been involved in foster care (NFCF).
-In instances when respondents interacted with family members the relationships were often complicated.
+Although many respondents in FCF discussed having friends and family members within their social networks, they indicated that their social networks paled in comparison with those who had not been involved in foster care (NFCF).
+In instances when respondents interacted with family members, the relationships were often complicated.

-Among the parents/guardians whose children were placed into foster care (FCF), there were two respondents – Jacqui and Thea – with very close/intimate relationships with members of their social networks.
-Although they explained they were close with and depended on these network members for support, the specific circumstances concerning their foster care placement cases prevented the members from their social network from being able to assist in averting placement of the children into foster care.
+Among the parents/guardians whose children were placed into foster care (FCF), two respondents – Jacqui and Thea – had very close/intimate relationships with members of their social networks, however the specific circumstances concerning their foster care placement cases prevented the members from their social network from being able to assist in averting placement of the children into foster care.
 Jacqui who was charged with neglect and kidnapping when she returned to the U.S. after fleeing with her children to a Caribbean island explained that her friends and mother were aware of her daughter’s molestation and some even encouraged her to flee to this island – which she did.
 Thea, on the other hand, explained that her mother’s history with the foster care services prevented her from being able to assist Thea when the foster care agency placed her children into care.
 In Thea’s case, her boyfriend's issues with the law resulted in the temporary loss of her children to foster care.
 Her mother was available and willing to assist in caring for her grandchildren but because of her mother’s previous case with the foster care services with Thea’s sister, her mother was unable to assist.

 The remainder of FCF respondents framed the discussion of their interactions with the members of their social network differently than the members of NFCF.
 For example, Hanniah, a mother whose two children had been placed into foster care, explains that she could not depend on her family.
 In fact, she did not even want her family members, particularly her sisters to know that her children were taken into foster care.
-Hanniah states:
+Hanniah stated:

 I couldn’t rely on my mother, my father, my sister, my brother because at the time my mother was all sick, my father was working, my sister was working, my brother was working.